Creating Lines and Polygons

 To add a line or polygon to the map, you cannot long-press on the map as you do for adding a marker.
 To add an object other than a marker, go to the objects folder, then use the Add Object button at the bottom of the screen.
 Here you will find an extensive add-object menu, as well as the menu for adding a custom layer.

-After selecting a line or polygon to add to your map, much of the process is the same as below, though the snap-to function is not yet available in the mobile app.
+After selecting a line or polygon to add to your map, the process for drawing is pretty much the same as the web (described below).

 You can fill out all the information in the edit box before, during, or after drawing the line.
 Or you can draw your whole line, finish it, then re-open it to edit the label and other information.